EnduranceCode/endurancetrio-timing-exporter/README.md

 the **EnduranceTrio Timing Exporter** database is added as an *exporter* of the [Timing & Scoring Software](https://www.mylaps.com/timing-scoring-software/) application.
-With this procedure, the [Timing & Scoring Software](https://www.mylaps.com/timing-scoring-software/) application will be able to write the data, it collects from the [MYLAPS](https://www.mylaps.com/) decoders, into the **EnduranceTrio Timing Exporter** database.
+With this procedure, the [Timing & Scoring Software](https://www.mylaps.com/timing-scoring-software/) application will be able to write the data, collected from the [MYLAPS](https://www.mylaps.com/) decoders, into the **EnduranceTrio Timing Exporter** database.

 To follow the [least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)